gandalfsaxe/pandoc-academic/README.md

 ## TODO

+* Figure out way to make `.tex` conversion a little nicer with respect to line wrapping (see `subfig-demo.tex` for example)

 ### Maybe

-Add to README.md a single example that is a mixture of all the demos as a minimal example + TOC
+* Add to README.md a single example that is a mixture of all the demos as a minimal example + TOC